 MORE: Healthy eating, starting with a five day juice fast using this Detox Kit from Nosh Detox (not until after tomorrow night’s Champagne of course)

-MORE: Glamour, taking tips from Janie Bryant’s The Fashion File (see Open Book on the right-hand side of this page for a sneak preview) and wearing my new fur-trimmed leather gloves from Reiss.
+MORE: Glamour, taking tips from Janie Bryant’s The Fashion File: Advice, Tips and Inspiration from the Costume Designer of ‘Mad Men’ and wearing my new fur-trimmed leather gloves from Reiss.
 (I’m not sure that I will be swanning around in a Betty Draper-style frothy peignoir, however)

 All this MORE must be balanced by LESS, and it’s LESS: wasting Time and Money.
 Cutting down on internet time will be a priority – that means less daytime tweeting, eek! – and also I plan to buy less from the High Street, and invest instead in more vintage and longer lasting clothing items.